 However, the kingdom that Great Zimbabwe anchored was clearly the prototype for a series of successor states built by Zimbabwe’s Shona peoples, the largest single ethnic group in Zimbabwe, past and present.
 The last of these successor states, like Torwa or Mutapa, survived to the 19th century.

 Great Zimbabwe is not unique.
-It’s simply the largest of some 200 of these zimbabwe that are found today all through Zimbabwe, in the western parts of Mozambique, in the eastern parts of Botswana, and in the northern parts of South Africa.
+It’s simply the largest of some 200 of these zimbabwe that are found today all through Zimbabwe, in the western parts of Mozambique, in the eastern parts of Botswana, and the northern parts of South Africa.
 In this part of the world, people built in stone whenever it was available.

 Common Questions about the Great Zimbabwe

-The Shona people are the largest ethnic group in the region, and are responsible for building Great Zimbabwe.
+The Shona people are the largest ethnic group in the region and are responsible for building Great Zimbabwe.
 Great Zimbabwe was a prototype empire and the first of many successor states the Shona would build.

 Great Zimbabwe has major significance today.
 As an empire, Great Zimbabwe is fascinating in its own right.
-The archaeological records reveals a thriving civilization, yet one that is seldom learned about in world history surveys.
+The archaeological records reveal a thriving civilization, yet one that is seldom learned about in world history surveys.